-In the beginning, it might be difficult to get the learners working on the planning phase, since they may want to immediately move on to the next point and begin to implement the solution.
+At the beginning it might be difficult to get the learners working on the planning phase, since they may want to immediately move on to the next point and begin to implement the solution.
 Step by step, through solving different problems that arise during the course, the learners become aware of the fact that being more efficient means good planning.

-Once the learner's team declares that they have everything planned (which gives evidence of the competence of working and planning in a team), they can move on to the next phase to carry out the actions.
+Once the learner team declares that they have everything planned (which gives evidence of the competence of working and planning in a team), they can move on to the next phase to carry out the actions.

-Ideally, the learner's team has assigned a responsible person for all the tasks alongside an estimated timeframe.
+Ideally, the learner team has assigned a responsible person for all the tasks alongside with an estimation of a timefrage.
 That way learners can make sure that they finish the tasks within the deadline.